 Acupuncture is used commonly to treat dogs with hip arthritis due to hip dysplasia, elbow arthritis due to elbow dysplasia and all three conditions due to wear and tear in older dogs.
 Incontinence in females and sinusitis with nasal discharge can often be helped, too, so it’s not just a dog's joints we need to be thinking about.

-Traditional theories about acupuncture work on the premise of returning balance by working along the dog's points and meridians which are stimulated via touch or pressure and the areas focused on depend on the dog's needs.
+Traditional theories about acupuncture work on the premise of returning balance by working along the dog's points and meridians which are stimulated via touch or pressure and the areas focused on depends on the dog's needs.

 This special report available below (free to K9 Magazine Premier Members) is your introduction to the world of acupuncture for dogs to help you better understand the alternative therapy for your dog.